charlietriplett/OpenA11yEngineer/_checklist-native/button.md

     Focus moves to the element, expresses its state
   doubletap: |
     Activates the button

+screenreader:
   name:  |
     Purpose is clear and matches visible label
   role:  |
     Identifies as a button in iOS and "double tap to activate" in Android
   group: |
     Visible label (if any) is read with the button
   state: |
     Expresses its state (disabled/dimmed)

 ---